 How Do You Make The Perfect Espresso?

-Most baristas (and certainly every coffee shop!) will have their own opinion on the exact specifications for the perfect espresso.
-That being said, they do tend to stick within certain parameters, which have existed for generations.
+Most baristas (and every coffee shop!) will have their own opinion on the exact specifications for the perfect espresso.
+That being said, they tend to stick within certain parameters that have existed for generations.

-Here are the exact technical instructions for preparing a ‘certified Italian espresso,’ directly from the experts at the Italian Espresso National Institute:
+Here are the exact technical characteristics of a ‘certified Italian espresso’ extracted directly from the experts at the Italian Espresso National Institute (Instituto Nationale Espresso Italiano):

 Parameter | Value |